Buy tickets for the slopes, ski school and slope events online

 Can walkers use the chairlift in winter?

-No. In winter, the chairlift is only for guests with a valid lift ticket and ski or snowboard equipment.
+No. In winter, the chairlift is only for guests with a valid ski pass and ski or snowboard equipment.

 In summer, the Panorama scenic lift is open to both walkers and cyclists.